Part One: "Hydrostatic Shock" Is Nonsense

 Some time ago in a discussion via e-mail I received this comment:

 What you describe is what I get using a 165 grain hollow point in my 7 Magnum on deer or a 150-180 grain Core Lokt in the 06.
 Massive internal, liquefied destruction of chest cavity organs; drop, fold stay right there.

 Now, this comment is based on the writer's acceptance of the fallacy of "hydrostatic shock," i.e., the idea that "...an animal's body is mainly water" (true) and that "...the bullet creates a shock wave that destroys internal organs" (quite false).
 The appearance of "...internal liquefied destruction of chest cavity organs" is often advanced as "evidence" for this particular bit of misinformation, but it's a misinterpretation of what the hunter is actually seeing.
 Nothing of the sort happens.
 Nevertheless the belief in the idea of "hydrostatic shock" stubbornly persists even among people who really ought to know it can't happen.
-I refer my readers to the work of Dr Martin Fackler, an Army physician and surgeon who knows more about the mechanism by which a bullet kills than most people and has produced an elegant explanation of the process.
+I refer my readers to the work of Dr Martin Fackler, an Army physician and surgeon who knows more about the mechanism by which a bullet kills than most people; and that of Dr Douglas Lindsey, both of whom have produced elegant explanations of the process.